elvistony/kv-ui/README.md

-# DEPRECIATED
+# UNDER REWORK (Minimal Functionality Restored!)

+I've finally cracked the code, seemed simple to implement yet challenging to discover.
+The Website now works, certain data points are unavailable until I remap the new data structure.

-`Depreciated: This currently will not work at all due to a complete rewrite and remodel of Keralavision's Portal using Dart (which uses some sort of encryption which I haven't managed to work around).
-Suggestions are welcome though!`
+~~`Depreciated: This currently will not work at all due to a complete rewrite and remodel of Keralavision's Portal using Dart (which uses some sort of encryption which I haven't managed to work around).
+Suggestions are welcome though!`~~

 # Keralavision Dashboard